Gooey, melted cheese and wine. If you’re looking for a fun date night, this traditional Swiss Fondue for two has it all!

 We were just awesome like that.

-When Tim and I traveled to Europe, I made us stop at an awesome, hole-in-the-wall fondue place in Montmartre that I had discovered through some natives during my studies there, Le Refuge des Fondues.
+When Tim and I traveled to Europe, I made sure we stopped at an awesome, hole-in-the-wall fondue place in Montmartre that I had discovered through some natives during my studies there, Le Refuge des Fondues.

 Since we’ve been out of college and married, we haven’t done fondue all that often.
-So, we decided it was time to break it out for this week’s “Dinner for Two” Valentines-themed Sunday Supper.
+So, we decided it was time to break it out for this year’s Valentine’s Day.
+It’s the perfect dish for two!

 According to one of my trusted sources on all things French, David Lebovitz, you know your fondue is melted to perfection and ready for dunking when it forms a film across the hole in the center of the spoon.